JumaJuiceTime/CairnHack/adventures/conversions/grave-of-the-green-flame.md

 The ring increases your armor by 1

 ## P9 Put on the Helmet
-The player gets +1 WIL.
+The player gets +1 PRS.

 ## P11 Battle with the Shadow
 ### Shadow
-3 HP, 8 STR, 14 WIL, touch (1d6),
+3 HP, 8 STR, 14 PRS, touch (1d6),
-- Drain: On critical damage player loses an additional 1d4 WIL
+- Drain: On critical damage player loses an additional 1d4 PRS

 ## Q2 Investigate the canoe/Q3 Frog Attack
 ### Killer Frogs